GunaShankar0213/NeuroChrono/README.md

-# Neuro-Chrono - Morphometry Engine for Clinical Trial Enrichment
+# NeuroChrono - Morphometry Engine for Clinical Trial Enrichment

-Neuro-Chrono is a hybrid physics-guided and transformer-inspired morphometry system that converts longitudinal brain MRI scans into explainable, quantitative progression metrics and fast-progressor classifications for Alzheimer's clinical trial enrichment.
+NeuroChrono is a hybrid physics-guided and transformer-inspired morphometry system that converts longitudinal brain MRI scans into explainable, quantitative progression metrics and fast-progressor classifications for Alzheimer's clinical trial enrichment.

 It combines diffeomorphic registration, deterministic morphometry, and constrained medical AI reasoning to produce clinically interpretable and scientifically defensible outputs.